CompCogNeuro/CompCogNeuro.github.io/content/rubicon.md

 +++
-Categories = ["Axon", "Rubicon"]
+Categories = ["Axon", "Rubicon"] bibfile = "ccnlab.bib"
 +++

-**Rubicon** is a theory originally developed by [@HeckhausenGolwitzer87] that has been elaborated in [@OReillyEtAl14] and [@OReilly21] and forms the basis of a systems-neuroscience model of goal-driven learning and cognition, which has been a major focus of initial research using the [[axon]] model.
+**Rubicon** is a theory originally developed by [@HeckhausenGollwitzer87] that has been elaborated in [@OReillyHazyMollickEtAl14] and [@OReilly20] and forms the basis of a systems-neuroscience model of goal-driven learning and cognition, which has been a major focus of initial research using the [[axon]] model.